Print

 • Cinnamon walnut: Sprinkle bowls with a mixture of chopped walnuts, brown sugar, and cinnamon

-• Thai mango sticky rice: Optionally make your rice pudding with “coconut beverage” (not the kind of coconut milk from a can, but the kind from a carton), top bowls with sliced mango and sesame seeds.
+• Thai mango sticky rice: Optionally make your rice pudding with a carton of coconut milk (not the kind of coconut milk from a can, but the kind from a carton that you might pour on cereal), top bowls with sliced mango and sesame seeds.

-• Vanilla biscoff: Stir in a teaspoon or two of vanilla extract or vanilla bean paste, top bowls with biscoff crumbles.
+• Vanilla biscuit: Stir in a teaspoon or two of vanilla extract or vanilla bean paste, top bowls with cookie crumbles.